daliasen/TF_masks/README.md

 MATLAB R2021a

 For running tests:

 https://github.com/daliasen/MATLAB_utils

-Clone and add the the above module to the MATLAB path before running tests:
+Clone and add the above module to the MATLAB path before running tests:

 ```matlab
 addpath(<path to MATLAB_utils/checks>)